gorhill/uBlock/README.md

 > ublock blocks ads just like adblock plus, but triggers the ads API to think it got viewed

 **Completely false.** uBlock Origin (and uBlock) does not "trigger" any "ads API" (whatever that is).
-It prevent network requests from being made so that your browser does not connect to remote servers, period.
+It prevents network requests from being made according to filter lists so that your browser does not connect to remote servers, period.

-**uBlock's purpose is to only serve users' interests.** See [uBlock's Manifesto](https://github.com/gorhill/uBlock/blob/master/MANIFESTO.md).
+**uBlock's purpose is to only serve users' interests, and nothing else**.
+See [uBlock's Manifesto](https://github.com/gorhill/uBlock/blob/master/MANIFESTO.md).

 ***